 |September 2017||Other Incidents|

-On September 9, 2017, due to hurricane Irma was cancelled cruise itinerary Sept 9-16 (7-day Caribbean and Antilles from Miami to Ocho Rios Jamaica, Grand Cayman, Cozumel and Nassau).
+On September 9, 2017, due to hurricane Irma, was canceled cruise itinerary Sept 9-16 (7-day Caribbean and Antilles from Miami to Ocho Rios Jamaica, Grand Cayman, Cozumel, and Nassau).

-All cancelled bookings received full refund plus 25% future MSC cruise discount.
+All canceled bookings received full refund plus 25% future MSC cruise discount.
 All booked shore excursions were fully refunded.
-The previous itinerary (Sept 2-9, 7-day roundtrip Miami to St Maarten, Puerto Rico and Nassau) was shortened by 2 days.
+The previous itinerary (Sept 2-9, 7-day roundtrip Miami to St Maarten, Puerto Rico, and Nassau) was shortened by 2 days.
 The early disembarked passengers (on Sept 7) received 2-day refund plus 25% future MSC cruise discount.